The Science of Vegan Lip Balm: Ingredients, Waxes & Clean Beauty Formulation

 Selecting Nutrient-Dense Plant Oils

-Cold-pressed oils, such as jojoba, sunflower, and sweet almond, supply essential fatty acids and vitamin E that help restore hydration and strengthen the lip barrier.
+Cold-pressed oils, such as jojoba, avocado, and sweet almond, supply essential fatty acids and vitamin E that help restore hydration and strengthen the lip barrier.
 Their lightweight texture absorbs moisture easily, leaving no residue.
 Choosing unrefined oils preserves antioxidants and nutrients essential for long-term lip comfort and protection.

 Choosing Ethical And Effective Butters

-Shea and mango butters form the base of vegan lip balm, providing deep nourishment and long-lasting comfort.
+Shea, Cocoa, and mango butters form the base of vegan lip balm, providing deep nourishment and long-lasting comfort.
 Each ingredient should be carefully selected, with a focus on purity, traceability, and minimal environmental impact.
 Prioritizing responsibly harvested botanicals ensures lasting skin benefits while supporting ecosystems that sustain them.

 Coloring With Natural Pigments